OpenHFT/Chronicle-Map/README.md

 ...

 long[] orderIds = ...
+// Allocate a single heap instance for inserting all keys from the array.
+// This could be a cached or ThreadLocal value as well, eliminating
+// allocations altogether.
 LongValue key = Values.newHeapInstance(LongValue.class);
 for (long id : orderIds) {
-    key.setValue(id);
+    // Reuse the heap instance for each key key.setValue(id);
     Order order = orders.get(key);
     // process the order...